pippinbarr/SNAKISTS/process/to-do.md

 - **Did do this** ~~Should I pop definitions in somewhere, maybe after you select a level you see a definition, and then the game?
 Some of the ists are pretty confusing and I don't think it's all that interesting in this case to say the game defines them?~~

+## Still of interest

+- Absurdist
+- Imagist
+- Elegist
+- Narcissist (replica of Narcissm)
+- Subsist
+- A musical one?

 ## Testing

 - Play them all and note down issues/changes